b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Korihor.md

 &nbsp;

-In the early days of the internet, I recall seeing some arguments presented in the form of pentagrams drawn over the face of [current standing US president] as irrefutable proof of "the Antichrist" here to destroy America.
-I can't really explain it.
-To me, the term seems more of a stand-in for someone who holds a different ideology, thus invoking an emotional reaction.
+To me, the term *Antichrist* seems more of a stand-in for someone who holds a different ideology, thus invoking an emotional reaction.
 Depending on how you spin English grammar rules, this could either mean "one who works against the teachings of Christ," or simply anyone who is not Jesus.

 &nbsp;

 ## In the Book of Mormon: Korihor
 We find three accounts of individuals described as Antichrist in this book of scripture: [Sherem](https://www.churchofjesuschrist.org/study/scriptures/bofm/jacob/7.1-23?lang=eng#p1), [Nehor](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/1.2-16?lang=eng#p2), and [Korihor](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/30.6-60?lang=eng#p6).
-I might spend time examining the first two out of three, but for now, I've got some thoughts to share on Korihor, who "ridiculed Christ, the Atonement, and the spirit of prophecy" by the account from the *[Guide to the Scriptures](https://www.churchofjesuschrist.org/study/scriptures/gs/antichrist?lang=eng&id=p6#p6)*.
+I might spend time examining the first two out of three, but for now, I've got some thoughts to share on Korihor, who "ridiculed Christ, the Atonement, and the spirit of prophecy" by the description in the *[Guide to the Scriptures](https://www.churchofjesuschrist.org/study/scriptures/gs/antichrist?lang=eng&id=p6#p6)*.

 &nbsp;